I visited Barcelona in April 2017.

-We mostly ate our way through the city, but we did take some time to do a little sightseeing.
+I mostly ate my way through the city, but I did take some time to do a little sightseeing.

 Below are a few ideas of things to do in Barcelona.